 Where to stay in Itaewon

 - Luxury: Hamilton Hotel.
 This luxury hotel features clean and modern rooms with comfortable beds.
 It also has a seasonal rooftop pool and a large sauna.
 The staff is helpful and the hotel is perfectly located right outside of Itaewon subway stop.
+Click here to check the reviews, photos and availability.

 - Mid-range: Imperial Palace Boutique Hotel.
 This hotel features spa facilities, a fitness center with yoga rooms, an indoor pool, a squash court, and a seasonal outdoor pool.
 The rooms have a minibar, a TV and some of them an on-site sauna.
 The beds are comfortable and the staff is lovely!
+Click here to check the reviews, photos and availability.

 - Budget: G Guesthouse Itaewon.
 A nice budget option!
 The guesthouse features a rooftop garden where you can enjoy a barbecue and admire the N Seoul Tower.
 The facilities are clean, the staff is helpful and the beds are comfortable.
+Click here to check the reviews, photos and availability.

 - Find all the Itaewon hotels